The Manifestation of Ego During Difficulties

 For Mattie, both struggles and opportunities have existed within the same moment many times this week.
-Mattie’s father recently suffered a stroke and she has assisted in his physical and emotional care while in the hospital.
-Father is now frail and scared.
+Mattie’s father recently suffered a stroke.
+She is assisting him to recover and visits him in the hospital.
+Once addicted, scary, dominant, and abusive, Father is now frail and scared.
+The many faces of ego have revealed an aspect of his personality that Mattie thought did not exists.
 Occasionally he has a fleeting awareness of his new existence.
 The ability to shower, walk, stand, eat and speak without assistance may be a thing of the past.
-A great degree of freedom is gone, at least for the time being.
-Mattie has felt tired, misunderstood, angry, “don’t care”, compassionate and sad.
-She has felt “up and down and all over the place”.
-At times Mattie is accepting, present, compassionate and so her ego softens.
-At other times she is feels angry, victimized and sad and so the ego hardens.
+He can no longer dominate.
+He is not dependent on others for his basic needs to be met.

 The Only Thing You Can Count On Is Change

 Mattie is thinking about the complicated relationship she has had with her father.
-Because of the inevitable tide of change, whatever relationship existed will be different in the future.
-Mattie is remembering the many faces of who he was and how the face that was presented was dependent on the situation, the other person, strong beliefs, or thoughts.
+Because of the inevitable tide of change, whatever relationship once existed has changed.
+In fact, the only constant about this difficult relationship is that it has always been changing.
+Mattie remembers the many faces of the man he was, and how the face of his ego was dependent on many conditions including his past, his beliefs, personality, and environmental influences.
 Mattie wonders about the true essence of her father.
 Mattie remembers the “scary, raving lunatic” and the “generous, spiritual man”.
-Who was this man before the stroke took much of him?

 How Many Faces Can One Person Have?